-- Use analytics tools: Continuously evaluate your website’s overall health by monitoring its performance in terms of page load time, unique visitor traffic, bounce rate and other fundamental metrics.
+- Use analytics tools: There are decent web and SEO analytics tools on the web that enable you to evaluate your website’s overall health by monitoring its performance in terms of page load time, unique visitor traffic, bounce rate and other fundamental metrics.

 Setting -up your own website isn’t all that complicated, right?
 With a user-friendly CMS such as WordPress, you’ll be well on your way to creating an awesome website that is not only visually-appealing but also provides a user experience that ultimately leads to conversions.